Methodology

-The Profit and Loss is a financial statement typically presented alongside a Balance Sheet and Statement of Cash Flow.
-Usually produced monthly, the Profit and Loss (P&L) measures a company's sales and expenses over a specified period of time.
+Usually produced monthly, the Profit and Loss (P&L) measures a company's sales and expenses over a specified period.
+The statement typically starts with all revenue earned throughout ordinary business activities and subtracts expenses.
 The P&L will inform whether the business made or lost money for the period under review.
-The statement typically starts with all revenue earned throughout the course of ordinary business activities and subtracts out expenses.

-Other terms used to describe the Profit and Loss include; statement of profit and loss, income statement, statement of operations, statement of financial results or income, earnings statement or expense statement.
+Other terms used to describe the Profit and Loss include: statement of profit and loss, income statement, statement of operations, statement of financial results or income, earnings statement or expense statement.

 Layouts